quedah/dwh-setup/README.md

 ### Project Summary
 This project is an exercise to create a datawarehouse on GCP along the lines of this [article](https://towardsdatascience.com/build-your-first-data-warehouse-with-airflow-on-gcp-fdd0c0ad91bb).
+You can find the GDS dashboard showcasing some of the data [here](https://datastudio.google.com/reporting/bb3d9eba-b104-4ecf-82ae-66f8c74de800).

 ### Requirements
 It is assumed that gcloud (see [here](https://cloud.google.com/sdk/gcloud)) is installed and the user